PrestaShopCorp/nestjs-context/README.md

 values are LIFO of possible values for that property.
 A value can be defined using:

 1. A custom string or numeric value (fex: 35)
-2. A path inside the request (fex: "body.id")
+2. A path inside the request, using "req" as first key (fex: "req.body.id")
 3. A callback that will receive the request and the setValues as arguments
 4. A provider implementing [IContextPropertyProvider](./src/interfaces/context-property-provider.interface.ts).